-What to do if your dental crown or bridge comes off.
+What to do if a loose crown or bridge falls out. -

-This page provides instructions for a temporary solution for uncomplicated cases where a dental crown ('cap') has come loose from its tooth and subsequently fallen out.
-(The restoration has come "unglued").
+This page provides directions for a temporary solution for uncomplicated cases where a dental crown ('cap') has come loose from its tooth and subsequently fallen out.
+(The restoration has come "unglued.")

-This same method can be applied to lost dental bridges.
-It can also be used with temporary crowns and bridges that have come off.
+This same technique can be applied to lost bridges.
+It can also be used if you have a temporary crown or bridge come off.

-This page also provides estimates for how much it costs to have a crown or bridge permanently recemented.
+This page also provides estimates for how much it will cost to have your crown or bridge permanently recemented.
 Or, if you've lost your restoration totally, replacement prices can be found here: Crowns, Bridges

 [ Related page - What to do if you swallow your crown. ]